Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 There is no charge for this testing for UK patients as it is funded by NHS Specialised Services.
 Please note that there is also no longer a need for an invasive muscle biopsy to diagnose the condition.

 Latest figures suggest that the incidence rate is approximately 1:140 000, which means that 1 in every 140 000 live births will be a baby with Barth syndrome.
 It affects people from all ethnic groups.

 How do you get Barth syndrome?
 (Inheritance)

 This condition is named after Dr Peter Barth who first described it in 1983.
-He described a disease affecting only boys (X-linked genetic condition) which was inherited through the female line and could therefore affect boys in different generations of a family.
+He described a disease (X-linked genetic condition) which was inherited through the female line and could therefore affect children in different generations of a family.

 The “Barth” gene (tafazzin gene) lies on structures called chromosomes.
-Women have two X chromosomes (XX), so they have a back-up copy and should anything go wrong on the Barth gene on one X chromosome, they can simply use their other, healthy copy of the gene from their second X chromosome.
-Thus women can become carriers of the disease without showing any symptoms.
+Women have two X chromosomes (XX), generally they have a back-up copy and should anything go wrong on the Barth gene on one X chromosome, they can simply use their other, healthy copy of the gene from their second X chromosome.

 Men have one X chromosome and one Y chromosome (XY) so they do not have a back-up copy if anything goes wrong on their X chromosome.
 Men who have an altered gene on their X chromosome thus become affected.

 - If a woman carrier has a boy, there is a 50% (1 in 2) risk that the boy will be affected.